TeamFahQ/Cleaner/README.md

 Please don't hesitate to post any issues.
 For features and suggestions, you can use the issues but please add **[FEATURE REQUST]** to your title.

+NOTE:
+Due to random errors like this:
+cleaner: ��3~�R�/4!
+Switch from binary to script version.